-What is an Infrared system?
+What is an Infrared Hearing system?

-Infrared System Products
+Infrared Hearing System Products

-The hearing aid user can pick up this field when they switch their hearing instrument to the T position.
+The hearing aid user can pick up this field when they switch their hearing instrument to the ‘T’ position.
 The user is then able to hear audible sound very clearly with the background noise significantly reduced, the loop will provide audio to the individual hearing aid user within the magnetic and is designed for one to one communication.
 This signal is converted to an infrared (IR) signal for transmission via the radiator, the radiator diodes produce the (invisible) infrared light and emits it into the room.
 Receivers are used to convert the infrared light signal back into an electrical signal and then into an audio signal again (or a personal induction loop if used by a hearing aid wearer).

 Please contact us by phone or email at